berndporr/gpio-sysfs/README.md

 ## How to use it in your program

-Just copy `gpio-sysfs.cpp` and `gpio-sysfs.h` and include the header in your program or declare this git a s subproject and include the header in the subdir.
+Just copy `gpio-sysfs.cpp` and `gpio-sysfs.h` into your project and include the header `gpio-sysfs.h` in your program.
+Alternatively, you could import this git as a subproject and include the header in the subdir.